djc8543/cli-swen777/courseProjectDocs/performance-testing/report.md

+# NOTE
+This document was created prior to the performance testing assignment updates and contains outdated and incomplete information.
+Please see `performance.md` for the full performance testing information and analysis

 # Performance Testing

 For performance testing, we used pytest-benchmark, a Python benchmarking tool that integrates with pytest.
 We focused on the core user flow of HTTPie, running a command like - `http GET URL`.
 This is the most comman way real users interact with HTTPie.
 To test this we measuered two scenarios: